Medically Reviewed by Valerie Smith, RN

 Blue light stimulates the brain, suppressing the body’s production of the vital sleep hormone melatonin, which can make it more difficult to fall into a restful sleep.
 Limiting your use of smartphones, tablets, and other devices in the late evening can help improve the quality of your sleep.

 3. Fuel yourself efficiently

 Proper nutrition spread throughout the day can enhance your energy while keeping your blood sugar and insulin levels consistent.
-This means a balance of fruit, vegetables, whole grains, low fat dairy products, and lean meats.
+Your diet should have a balance of fruit, vegetables, whole grains, low-fat dairy products, and lean meats.

-Mini-meals can be a great option for people on the go, but be aware of portion sizes to avoid weight gain, and if you need to snack, choose a fiber and protein combination to give you an energy boost that lasts.
+Mini-meals can be an excellent option for people on the go, but be aware of portion sizes to avoid weight gain.
+If you need to snack, choose a fiber and protein combination to give you an energy boost that lasts.